 In this study, researchers are investigating the types and concentrations of microplastics commonly found in and around a natural bed of oysters in the Long Island Sound using water samples, benthic sediments, and oyster tissues.
 Though oysters are filter feeders, they can select what particles they ingest.
 To understand what types of microplastics are ingested versus rejected, laboratory experiments are being conducted to expose oysters to several types of microplastics with different characteristics (i.e., size, shape, aspect ratio, etc.).
 Groups of oysters are then exposed to either the most frequently ingested or rejected types of microplastics and any adverse effects on digestive processes are determined.
 Finally, researchers are developing a statistical model to predict the likelihood that different microplastics will be ingested by oysters.

-This study is the first to address the actual risk of internal exposure of different types of microplastics to a filter-feeding bivalve.
+This study is one of the first to address the actual risk of internal exposure of different types of microplastics to a filter-feeding bivalve.
 It provides vital data on the types of microplastics that oysters are likely to ingest and thus have the potential to cause adverse effects on them.
 Overall, the findings of this study are helping inform coastal managers about threats of microplastics to economically and ecologically important marine resources.